Bruno Catalano, ‘Benoit’, Sculpture by the Sea, Bondi 2022. Photo Charlotte Curd

 International law firm Allens continues its ongoing support of Sculpture by the Sea’s People’s Choice Award.
-Allens People’s Choice Award will be awarded for the 20th time in 2022.
+The Allens People’s Choice Award was awarded for the 20th time in 2022.
 The Allens People’s Choice Award gives visitors the opportunity to vote for their favourite sculpture, with the winning artist receiving $5,000, announced on the final weekend of the exhibition.
 Voters also go in the draw to win one of three Sculpture by the Sea prize packs valued at $500 each.

 To make sure your favourite sculpture gets its due recognition, you have three ways to vote:

 - pick up a voting form on site at the catalogue and information marquees

 - download the Sculpture by the Sea App to keep track of your favourites and vote directly through the App

 - vote online.
 Voting will open at the start of the exhibition and a link will be provided.

 With a proud history of supporting the arts in Australia, Allens began collecting unique and challenging artworks by relatively unknown Australian artists in the mid-1970s.
 Since then, its collection has grown to more than a thousand works, including works by Louise Tuckwell, David Bromley and Gloria Tamerre Pettyare.

 Recent recipients of the Allens People’s Choice Award:

 - Bruno Catalano, ‘Benoit’, Sculpture by the Sea, Bondi 2022 (pictured)